-The Company should report to the shareholders of the Company each year on the remuneration of Directors and at least the top five (5) key executives (who are not also Directors) of the Company.
+The Company should report to the shareholders of the Company each year on the remuneration of Directors and at least the top five (5) key management personnel (who are not also Directors or the CEO) of the Company.
 This annual remuneration report should form part of, or be annexed to the Company's annual report of its Directors.
 It should be the main vehicle through which the Company reports to shareholders on remuneration matters.
 The members of the Committee should be listed in the report.
+The annual remuneration report should include the aggregate amount of any termination, retirement and post-employment benefits that may be granted to Directors, the CEO and the top five (5) key management personnel (who are not Directors or the CEO).